It takes courage:

 This photo is of my daughter Amelia and I in front of a statue of a lion, a symbol of courage, at the Nelson Atkins Museum of Art.
 Our native Kansas is globally known for the Wizard of Oz.
 The Lion in that story sets off on the yellow brick road with his companions and discovers the courage within him, as he seeks to lovingly protect his companions on their journey. (notice the love images in the photo as well!)

 Courage is not the absence of fear, which the lion first believes, but acting in the face of fear.
 In coaching we see the greatest obstacle to progress is fear.
 We choose whether to be frozen by fear or step up with courage and commitment.
 Partnering with a caring coach makes moving past the fear easier!
-(Coaching calls it “unconditional positive regard”)
+(Coaching calls it “unconditional positive regard”) My leadership and team coaching clients are courageous in revealing their areas for further development with me and staying open to new perspectives and change.
+Our Culturally Confident Credentialing Mentor Coaching™ coaches courageously receive caring feedback from me and their colleagues as they continue to develop their cultural and coaching competencies with confidence.

 I first wrote on this topic in 2014, as I was both just starting to blog and also preparing to leave for a three month Asia Pacific journey.
 That trip included staying with and co-presenting with people I had not yet met in person, in different cultural settings.
 I was very aware of the saying goodbye/letting go and saying hello cycle, which never ends!
 The title of that blog series was “Untethering (letting go) for the journey.”